This post may contain affiliate links. Please see my disclosure policy for details.

 Indeed, there were 65 episodes of Merlin filmed in total from 2008 – 2012, and Puzzlewood features in a huge chunk of those.

-There were even behind-the-scenes interviews filmed here where you can watch some of the filming in action!
+There were even behind-the-scenes interviews filmed here where you can watch some of the filmings in action!
 Click here to watch the interview.

 Merlin Puzzlewood filming locations you will recognise!